-Their names are Puck (black’ish gray), Gandalf the Grey (grey), Snoopy (white body, brown head)
+Their names are Bumble (all white), Gandalf the Grey (grey), Puck (black’ish gray), and Snoopy (white body, brown head).

 As of June 2020 they are approximately 2 years old.

 The number one thing about goats is to close all gates, doors and lids before exiting.
-A forgetful moment means a goat in the food bin are will escape.
+A forgetful moment means a goat in the food bin and they will escape.
 Yes, they are that smart.

-All feed, treats and Timothy grass are located in the feed room within the loafing shed.
+All feed, treats and Timothy grass are located in the loafing shed.

 Feed one full scoop of grain in the morning only; dispense the grain evenly between the four feeders attached to the fence.
 Provide two flakes of Timothy grass evenly between the four grass feeders attached to the fence.
 DO NOT overfeed grain.
 Overfeeding grain to a goat can be toxic and kill them within two days.
 Overfeeding grain is irreversible.

 DO NOT feed chicken feed/pellets or snacks to the goats.
 It is TOXIC to them.

 Provide clean water as needed.
 The water trough in the loafing shed room is heated.
 This will take two people to move and clean.
 Call Tamra or Elizabeth when it needs to be cleaned out.
 If water is clean, just add water to the trough with another bucket.
 There are extra buckets in the